presto8/apert/INSTALL.md

     sudo cp apert.git/nixos/* /etc/nixos

-Search for "FIXME:" in /etc/nixos.
-Check all the settings and update the values accordingly.

-    grep -l FIXME: /etc/nixos/*

-- At minimum, `iface_uplink` and `iface_downlink` need to be updated in `routing.nix`.
+Update the configuration with the uplink and downlink names from the previous
+step:

+    sudo vi /etc/nixos/routing.nix
+    # set iface_uplink and iface_downlink at the top of the fil

+Almost everything in Apert is configurable but hold off on making any other changes until the basic functionality is working.

-- Optional: Change the user name and/or password in `configuration.nix` if desired.
-The default username is `apert` and the default password is `apert`.
+The default user name is `apert` and the default password is `apert`.

 ## Test the installation